phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Network Subsystem Tests  git/network
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Network sub-system.

+#### Node.js + NPM  git/node-npm
+This is a collection of test profiles having an external dependency on Node.js + NPM

+#### OpenCV  git/opencv
+This is a collection of test profiles having an external dependency on OpenCV

+#### OpenMPI  git/openmpi
+This is a collection of test profiles having an external dependency on OpenMPI

 #### Other Subsystem Tests  git/other
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.

+#### Processor Subsystem Tests  git/processor
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

+#### Python  git/python
+This is a collection of test profiles having an external dependency on Python

+#### Ruby  git/ruby
+This is a collection of test profiles having an external dependency on Ruby

+#### Rust  git/rust
+This is a collection of test profiles having an external dependency on Rust

-#### Utility Tests  git/utility
+#### Scientific Tests  git/scientific
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

 #### Simulator Tests  git/simulator
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

-#### Scientific Tests  git/scientific
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

-#### Benchmark Tests  git/benchmark
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

-#### Application Tests  git/application
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.

-#### Game Tests  git/game
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.

-#### Smp Tests  git/smp
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

-#### All PTS Tests  pts/all
-This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.

-#### Installed Tests  pts/installed
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

-#### Every PTS Test  pts/everything
-This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.

-#### Linux Operating System Tests  pts/linux
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.

-#### Solaris Operating System Tests  pts/solaris
+#### Solaris Operating System Tests  git/solaris
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

-#### BSD Operating System Tests  pts/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

-#### MacOSX Operating System Tests  pts/macosx
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

-#### Windows Operating System Tests  pts/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Hurd Operating System Tests  pts/hurd
+#### Steam  git/steam
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.
+This is a collection of test profiles having an external dependency on Steam

-#### System Subsystem Tests  pts/system
+#### System Subsystem Tests  git/system
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

-#### Processor Subsystem Tests  pts/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

-#### Graphics Subsystem Tests  pts/graphics
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

-#### Other Subsystem Tests  pts/other
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.

-#### Utility Tests  pts/utility
+#### Utility Tests  git/utility
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.

-#### Simulator Tests  pts/simulator
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

-#### Scientific Tests  pts/scientific
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

-#### Benchmark Tests  pts/benchmark
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

-#### Application Tests  pts/application
+#### Windows Operating System Tests  git/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Game Tests  pts/game
+#### Wine  git/wine
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.
+This is a collection of test profiles having an external dependency on Wine

-#### Smp Tests  pts/smp
+#### Smp Tests  git/smp
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

-#### Cuda Tests  pts/cuda
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.

-#### Openmp Tests  pts/openmp
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmp.

-#### Cloud Tests  pts/cloud
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cloud.

-#### Docker Tests  pts/docker
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing docker.

-#### Go Tests  pts/go
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing go.

-#### Vdpau Tests  pts/vdpau
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing vdpau.

-#### Video Tests  pts/video
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing video.

-#### Responsiveness Tests  pts/responsiveness
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing responsiveness.

-#### Openmpi Tests  pts/openmpi
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

 #### All WINDOWS Tests  windows/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.

+#### Application Tests  windows/application
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.

+#### Benchmark Tests  windows/benchmark
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

+#### BLAS (Basic Linear Algebra Sub-Routine) Library  windows/blas
+This is a collection of test profiles having an external dependency on BLAS (Basic Linear Algebra Sub-Routine) Library

+#### Boost Development Libraries  windows/boost
+This is a collection of test profiles having an external dependency on Boost Development Libraries

+#### BSD Operating System Tests  windows/bsd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

+#### Disk Subsystem Tests  windows/disk
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.

+#### Every WINDOWS Test  windows/everything
+This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.

+#### Fortran  windows/fortran
+This is a collection of test profiles having an external dependency on Fortran

+#### Game Tests  windows/game
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.

+#### Go Language  windows/golang
+This is a collection of test profiles having an external dependency on Go Language

+#### Graphics Subsystem Tests  windows/graphics
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

+#### Hurd Operating System Tests  windows/hurd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

 #### Installed Tests  windows/installed
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

-#### Every WINDOWS Test  windows/everything
+#### Java  windows/java
+This is a collection of test profiles having an external dependency on Java

+#### LAPACK (Linear Algebra Pack)  windows/lapack
-This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.
+This is a collection of test profiles having an external dependency on LAPACK (Linear Algebra Pack)

 #### Linux Operating System Tests  windows/linux
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.

-#### Solaris Operating System Tests  windows/solaris
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

-#### BSD Operating System Tests  windows/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

 #### MacOSX Operating System Tests  windows/macosx
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

-#### Windows Operating System Tests  windows/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Hurd Operating System Tests  windows/hurd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

-#### System Subsystem Tests  windows/system
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

-#### Processor Subsystem Tests  windows/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

-#### Disk Subsystem Tests  windows/disk
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.

-#### Graphics Subsystem Tests  windows/graphics
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

 #### Memory Subsystem Tests  windows/memory
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Memory sub-system.